 Studying History and Politics

 Each of the three years has a mix between History, Politics and bespoke courses.
-In the first year, you take four courses: Politics, International Relations, either British political history or European history, and our unique Evidence and Argument course, which will introduce you to a range of methods and approaches from across the two subjects.
-In the second year, you will take courses in the history of political thought, either comparative politics or international relations, one from a range of history options (World, American or British), and a tailored course consisting of a project, long essay or statistics assignment.
+In the first year, you take four courses: Politics, International Relations, either British political history or European history or North American history, and our unique Evidence and Argument course, which will introduce you to a range of methods and approaches from across the two subjects.
+In the second year, you will take courses in the history of political thought, either comparative politics or international relations, one from a range of history options (World, European, American or British), and a tailored course consisting of a project, long essay or statistics assignment.
 The final year offers a large and diverse collection of over 30 specialist courses, from the history of international political thought through to the politics of gender and many subjects in between: you will do either three of these, or two courses plus a research dissertation.
 All students also take a paper in General Themes and Issues in History & Politics, which develops the relationship between the two subjects and encourages you to think about what a political approach to history, and historical understanding of politics, has to offer.

 Cambridge offers well-designed, rigorously taught courses.
 But there is also a high degree of flexibility within the system.
 Part-way through the joint degree programme you may decide at the end of an academic year that you wish to specialise in one of the two subjects around which the joint degree is based.
 If your interests have turned more to History, you can transfer into the single-subject History degree programme at the end of either the first year or the second year.
 If your interests are more in Politics, you can transfer into the Politics & International Relations track of the HSPS degree, which enables you to do options entirely from this track in your second and third years in Cambridge.
 In that way, the joint degree programme provides an alternative route into specialising in Politics & International Relations to that offered by the social sciences route within HSPS.